Cioraz/blog/content/posts/BufferOverflow101.md

 </style>

 ## Background
-- A bit of background on buffer overflows: Buffer overflows occur when a program attempts to write more data into a buffer than it has allocated for it.
-This can lead to overwriting adjacent memory locations, potentially resulting in code execution or other security vulnerabilities.
+- A bit of background on buffer overflows: Buffer overflows occur when a program writes more data to a buffer than it can hold.
+This can overwrite nearby memory, potentially allowing attackers to execute arbitrary code or cause other security issues.
-- Recently, in one of my lectures, I was tasked with simulating a buffer overflow vulnerability, and I would like to share my approach to simulating this vulnerability.
+- Recently, during one of my lectures, I was tasked with demonstrating a buffer overflow vulnerability.
+I’d like to share my approach to simulating this exploit.

 ## C Program used for the Simulation